House church (China): Terminology

+In contemporary China, house churches are often of significant size, do not operate in houses, and operate openly.
+Some scholars prefer to use terms such as "unregistered church" to speak about the Protestant phenomenon, because these groups can reach several hundred and do not always literally meet in someone's home.
+Academic Yanfei Sun suggests "independent protestant church".
+Others suggest the need to discard the "house church" vs. "TSPM church" dichotomy as there is a lot that blurs these divisions, including the relationship between the two groups themselves.

-While these groups are sometimes described as "underground churches", this term is generally associated with Catholic assemblies who have chosen to operate independently from the state-sanctioned Catholic Patriotic Association and the Bishops Conference of Catholic Church in China.
+While these groups are sometimes described as "underground churches", this term is generally associated with Catholic assemblies who have chosen to operate independently from the state-sanctioned Catholic Patriotic Association and the Chinese Catholic Bishops' Conference.

 K. H. Ting, one of the key leaders of the TSPM and the CCC for many years, did not like the term "house church" and preferred to use the term "house gathering".
 This was because he found designations such as "house church" and "official church" as returning to the pre-Cultural Revolution practice of denominationalism.

-Some scholars prefer to use terms such as "unregistered church" to speak about the Protestant phenomenon, because these groups can reach several hundred and do not always literally meet in someone's home.
-Others suggest the need to discard the "house church" vs. "TSPM church" dichotomy as there is a lot that blurs these divisions, including the relationship between the two groups themselves.

 Moreover, as a result of the rapid urbanization of China since the 1990s, there has been a growing development within urban Christianity.
 Some congregations have preferred to self-identify as being part of a "third church" to differentiate from both traditional house churches and TSPM churches.